Skip to contents

 The filter order (number of passes) is defined by order, typically in the range order = [1, 10].
 Higher filter order tends to capture more rapid changes in amplitude, but also causes more distortion around those change points in the signal.
 General advice is to use the lowest filter order which sufficiently captures the desired rapid responses in the data.

-Alternatively, the cutoff frequency can be defined by fc and sample_rate together. fc represents the desired cutoff frequency in Hz, and sample_rate is the sample rate of the recorded data in Hz.
-W = fc / (sample_rate / 2).
+Alternatively, the cutoff frequency can be defined by fc and sample_rate together. fc represents the desired cutoff frequency directly in Hz, and sample_rate is the sample rate of the recorded data in Hz.
+Where W = fc / (sample_rate / 2).

 Only one of either W or fc should be defined.
 If both are defined, W will be preferred over fc.